How much space do you need for a Micro-Automation six axis Robot?

 Singularities are a very important phenomenon (or rather nuisance) in robotics and will be treated in a separate tutorial.
 Here, it suffices to say that even if a path is inside the workspace of a robot, as in the example above, the robot’s tool reference frame might not be able to follow it continuously (i.e., without pauses in the motion of the TCP), because of singularities.

 Thus, robot singularities further limit the usable parts of a robot’s workspace.
-In fact, the workspace of a typical six-axis robotic arm is the combination of several singularity-free workspace subsets, separated by singularities.
+In fact, the workspace of a typical micro-automation six axis robot arm is the combination of several singularity-free workspace subsets, separated by singularities.
 The robot can move anywhere within the total workspace, in joint mode, but only in one of the singularity-free workspace subsets when in Cartesian mode (i.e., when its TCP continuously follows a specific path).

 The workspace of a typical six-axis robot arm is the combination of several singularity-free workspace subsets, separated by singularities.